Lebor Gabála Érenn: Tuatha Dé Danann

 Those who went into the north of the world are the supernaturally-gifted Tuatha Dé Danann (or Tuath Dé), who represent the main pagan gods of Ireland.
 They come to Ireland in dark clouds and land on Sliabh an Iarainn in the west, bringing with them Four Treasures.
 They fight the Fir Bolg for the ownership of Ireland in the First Battle of Mag Tuired (Moytura).
 The Tuath Dé are victorious.
 In some versions, the Fir Bolg flee Ireland and settle on remote offshore islands, while in others they are granted the province of Connacht.
 Nuada, king of the Tuath Dé, loses his hand or arm in the battle and is thus no longer fit to be their king.
 He is replaced by Bres (a half-Fomorian), who becomes High King of Ireland.
 However, Bres mistreats the Tuath Dé and neglects his kingly duties.
 This may reflect the occasional supremacy of the powers of blight (the Fomorians) over the powers of growth (the Tuath Dé).
 After seven years, Dian Cecht the physician and Credne the metalsmith replace Nuada's hand/arm with a working silver one, and he re-takes the kingship.
-Though in some versions Nuada's arm is replaced with a silver one by Dian Cecht immediately, but he is still considered fit to be king and Dian Cecht's son Cian replaces it with an arm made of flesh.
+Though in some versions Nuada's arm is replaced with a silver one by Dian Cecht immediately, but he is still considered unfit to be king and Dian Cecht's son Cian replaces it with an arm made of flesh.
 The Tuath Dé then fight the Fomorians in the Second Battle of Moytura.
 Balor the Fomorian kills Nuada, but Balor's grandson Lugh kills him and becomes king.
 The Tuath Dé enjoy 150 years of unbroken rule.